 - Customer service is available via phone, email, and webchat

-- Limited reviews available, but customer service could stand to be more responsive
+- Limited reviews available, but customer service could be more responsive

 - Will work with you to modify your plan if you’re not satisfied, and offers prorated refunds for aligners you haven’t used yet if you’d like to stop treatment